Brilliant Group Theory

 Most quantum computing curricula skip group theory and leave learners with a black-box understanding of stabiliser codes.
 If you want to understand why the surface code works, why Clifford circuits are efficiently classically simulable (Gottesman-Knill), or why Shor’s algorithm is a special case of a general hidden subgroup algorithm, group theory is unavoidable.

 Brilliant is one of the few places where you can build this knowledge interactively.
-It is a genuine mathematical commitment, but the payoff for quantum error correction and algorithm understanding is substantial.
-This is the course that takes your quantum computing knowledge from advanced practitioner to genuine theorist.
+The course stays within pure mathematics, so you make the quantum connections yourself in your error correction and algorithms study afterwards, but it is exactly the right preparation.
+It is a genuine mathematical commitment, and the payoff for quantum error correction and algorithm understanding is substantial.

 Topics covered